 Exhibit locations will be sent the week before.
 You will be able to pick up your location information during check-in.

 The event calendar is an online listing that includes all the ticketed events taking place throughout the week.
 Anyone who applies as a host and is approved will automatically be included on the event calendar.
-The printed DDW and DFW Design Map is a curated selection of retail, food, sites and ongoing exhibitions such as museums shows and public art installations.
+The printed DDW Design Map is a curated selection of retail, food, sites and ongoing exhibitions such as museums shows and public art installations.